bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

 * (1/24) Homework 1 is posted below.
 It's due Friday, February 2 at 5pm.
-* (1/29) Office hours this week: Tuesday and Thursday 3-4 (these may change slightly in future weeks)
+* (1/29) Office hours for the semester: Tuesday and Thursday 4:30-5:30

 ## Course information